 A quick fix is sometimes needed to solve the problem temporarily until a permanent solution can be found.
-After an initial analysis of the data, it might be necessary to ensure that further customers aren’t affected or the problem doesn’t worsen before being resolved with an interim containment strategy.
-Once you’ve developed an interim containment plan, it can help to free up resources for addressing the main problem.
+After an initial analysis of the data, it might be necessary to ensure that further people or customers aren’t affected or the problem doesn’t worsen before being resolved with an interim containment strategy.
+Once you’ve developed an interim containment plan with they hypothetical causes, it can help to free up resources for addressing the main problem.

 D4: Identify and verify root causes

 In order to solve a problem successfully, it’s vital to identify all of the root cause elements.
 If one is missed, then a problem may reoccur in the future despite your improvement efforts.
-There are several tools that can help you to identify why a problem occurred, including the 5 Whys and Fishbone diagrams.
+There are several tools that can help you to identify the true root cause of an issue, including the 5 Whys and Fishbone diagrams.

 D5: Validate permanent solutions

-Once the root causes are understood, the team can begin brainstorming permanent corrections.
+Once the root causes are understood in the 8D data, the team can begin brainstorming permanent corrections.
 It’s important to think through all of the options fully to understand whether there are any unwanted implications or possible side-effects.
 Although one solution should be agreed upon, it can be beneficial to have plan B or C options too.

 D6: Define and implement countermeasures or corrective action

 Once a solution is identified, it can be implemented.
-The outcomes should be carefully tracked to ensure the results are as expected.
+The outcomes and corrective actions should be carefully tracked to ensure the results are as expected.
 The PDCA (plan-do-check-act) approach is particularly useful in this regard as it allows for small-scale testing before large-scale rollout.

 D7: Prevention measures

 Solving problems fully means preventing them from occurring in the first place.
-In addition to any corrective action, preventative measures should also be implemented.
+In addition to corrective actions in the 8D methodology, preventative measures should also be implemented.
 This may involve reviewing management processes, operating procedures, and training manuals to ensure that best practices are followed.

 D8: Congratulate the team

 Once the problem is solved, the final step is to congratulate the team.
 It’s important to recognize their efforts and share their success across the organization.
-This aids motivation and employee engagement, while encouraging others to also be proactive in addressing problems.
+This aids motivation and employee engagement, while encouraging others to also be proactive in addressing root causes with corrective actions.

 It’s often helpful to use a digital tool for managing and executing 8D problem solving.
 This streamlines the entire process of project management and result tracking.
 Lean manufacturing software like Rever makes the problem-solving process quicker and easier by consolidating information, communication, and implementation into one handy tool.
 It can help you improve quality control, execute process improvements, and aid change management as you grow.

-Rever’s innovative software is all about sharing and reusing, doing and tracking.
-Continuous improvement becomes a hundred times easier with our innovative digital platform.
+Rever’s innovative software is all about sharing and reusing, doing, and tracking.
+Continuous improvement becomes a hundred times easier with our innovative digital tools that support 8D.
 Using Rever’s dashboard, you can monitor the performances of your teams, the summary of their impact, and easily identify the people making the biggest difference at your company.

-Rever Cycle is our version of the PDCA methodology and guides your teams on the exact steps to follow to execute their own ideas.
-Our platform leverages the 8 disciplines, causing teams to capture the entire process, from identifying a problem to experimenting and implementing a solution.
+Rever Cycle is our version of the 8D methodology and guides your teams on corrective action with the exact steps to follow to execute their own ideas.
+Our platform leverages the 8 disciplines, causing teams to capture the entire process, from identifying a problem at it’s cause to experimenting and implementing a data-driven corrective action.
 They can use it to capture the before and after with pictures, notes and drawings, making their ideas a reality in no time.
 The time of your team is too valuable to be wasted in handmade drawings and complex explanations.

 At Rever, we believe that anybody can be a knowledge worker and thrive.
 What makes us human is the capacity to grow our intellect and will, and to use them for good.
 We observe, especially at work, that most people are asked to stop thinking and do as they are told.
 We want to change that.
 We enable people to achieve their full creative potential with all the right tools.